Was Joseph Smith a true prophet?

-How can a Christian determine a true prophet of God from a false prophet?
+How can a Christian determine a true prophet of God from a false one?
 The Bible gives certain tests of a true prophet.
 By applying these tests to the life and teachings of those who claim to speak for God, we can find the answer.
 Let us apply these tests to Joseph Smith:

 First test: Isaiah 8:20 says, “to the law and to the testimony: if they speak not according to this word, it is because there is no light in them.”